rbohl/liferay-docs/discover/deployment/articles/02-installing-search-engine/01-elasticsearch/02-configuring-the-connector.markdown

 When preparing a system for production deployment, you want to use a repeatable deployment process.
 Therefore, it's best to use the OSGi configuration file, where your configuration is maintained in a controlled source.
+If the adapter is configured in both locations (System Settings and via configuration file),  the settings in the configuration file override those set from the System settings interface.

 Follow these steps to configure the Elasticsearch adapter using a configuration
 file: